 Check each of their growth characteristics individually as you choose them to make sure they’re suitable for your region.
 They all will have different days to harvest and space requirements.

 There are two types of tomato that you might grow at home in the backyard.
 You’ll see the words Determinate and Indeterminate a lot with tomatoes.
-These are key characteristics.
+These are key characteristics:

 If you have only a small space to garden, you’ll want to choose a tomato labeled determinate.
 This means that the plant will grow a finite number of buds and then stop growing new buds to allow the existing tomatoes to mature and ripen.
 This type of plant gives all of it’s harvest at once, usually within a span of a couple of weeks.
 The total height of a plant like this is 4′ or so.